pyodide/pyodide/docs/usage/loading-packages.md

 which case it relies on {any}`pyodide.loadPackage`).
 ```

-If you use {any}`pyodide.runPythonAsync` Pyodide will automatically download all
+If you use {any}`pyodide.loadPackagesAndRunPythonAsync` Pyodide will
-packages that the code snippet imports.
-This is particularly useful for making a
+automatically download all packages that the code snippet imports.
+This is
-repl since users might import unexpected packages.
-At present, `runPythonAsync`
+particularly useful for making a repl since users might import unexpected
-will not download packages from PyPi, it will only download packages included in
+packages.
+At present, `loadPackagesAndRunPythonAsync` will not download packages
+from PyPi, it will only download packages included in the Pyodide distribution.
-the Pyodide distribution.
-Internally, {any}`pyodide.runPythonAsync` uses
+Internally, {any}`pyodide.loadPackagesAndRunPythonAsync` uses
 {any}`pyodide.loadPackagesFromImports` which in turn uses
 {any}`pyodide.find_imports`, so if you need more control over automatic package
 loading you can use these more basic APIs.